 - Use room temperature ingredients: The eggs and cream cheese need to be at room temperature or the batter will be lumpy.
 To quickly warm cream cheese to room temperature, place the unwrapped block on a microwave-safe plate and microwave for 10 – 15 seconds until it warms up.

-- Don 't overbeat the batter: Over mixing the batter can cause the cheesecake to crack.
-You still want a smooth and creamy batter -- but don't feel like it needs to be super airy!
+- Don ‘t overbeat: Over mixing the batter can cause the cheesecake to crack.
+You still want a smooth and creamy batter — but don’t feel like it needs to be super airy!

 - Get to know your oven: This is the most important rule for basque cheesecakes.
 All of our ovens behave differently, especially if your oven runs hot or cold.
 Visual cues and a thermometer will help you adjust the temperature or position of your cheesecake to ensure a perfect result.
 For example, if you find that your cheesecake is browning too quickly, move it to a lower rack.
 If it’s not browning enough, bake it a little longer.